◷ Reading Time: 8 minutes

 A Multi Participant Task assigns Work Items to all Participants simultaneously, therefore the Work Item is visible and ready to be acted upon by all the Participants of the task at the same time.
 Ownership of a Multi Participant Task does not change the runtime behavior of the Task, and it is just metadata when the task is executing.

-In a Multi Participant Task the list of Participants must be chosen.
+In a Multi Participant Task, the list of Participants must be chosen.
 Choosing the Participants of the task can be either manual and static or dynamically based on some criteria at runtime.

-When a Task is selected, the Participants can be managed in the Properties Window in Users section:
+When a Task is selected, the Participants can be managed in the Properties Window in the Users section:

 The Task can have multiple participants that work together on the task.